-"Report raises questions about number of fatal cases of child abuse" -- Olympian - Please Ask a Librarian for a copy of this article.
+Below are archived news items for the current month.
+To view a previous month, choose it from the list below."Report raises questions about number of fatal cases of child abuse" -- Olympian - Please Ask a Librarian for a copy of this article.

 "Agency mulls NSA spy inquiry" -- Olympian - Please Ask a Librarian for a copy of this article.

 A state investigation into a federal spying program that might use phone records of Washington residents would be a waste of time, telephone companies said Wednesday.
-The Utilities and Transportation Commission met to discuss whether it has the authority to investigate allegations that the National Security Agency has been eavesdropping on U.S. residents' phone calls without a warrant and that three major phone companies provided the spy agency with massive amounts of data on their customers.
+The Utilities and Transportation Commission met to discuss whether it has the authority to investigate allegations that the National Security Agency has been eavesdropping on U.S. residents' phone calls without a warrant and that three major phone companies provided the spy agency with massive amounts of data on their customers. - 06/01/2006